 'ancestors'key are given on the right:

 Creates a drilldown tree for the given node.
-A drilldown tree consists of a node’s ancestors, itself and its immediate children, all in tree order.
+A drilldown tree consists of a node’s ancestors, itself and its immediate children or all descendants, all in tree order.

 Optional arguments may be given to specify a

 Modelclass which is related to the node’s class, for the purpose of adding related item counts to the node’s children: